wegroupwolves/wg-fe-assessment/README.md

 ## I'm finished, what now?

-You have to send us three items:
+You have to send us two items:

 - A link to the git repo (make sure it's public).
 - A link to the deployment.